 What is a community micro-enterprise (small business)?

-A community micro-enterprise is a small enterprise or venture offering flexible and person-centred services or support.
+A community micro-enterprise (or CME) is a small enterprise or venture offering flexible and person-centred services or support.
 Local people helping other local people and anybody can start one.

 Community micro-enterprises are set up in many different and creative ways such as sole trader, partnership, small business, social enterprise, charity or voluntary organisation.
-Community micro-enterprise also provides local employment and volunteering opportunities.
+Community micro-enterprises also provides local employment and volunteering opportunities.

 Community micro-enterprises can offer a range of different services and supports to people in their area.
 This can include: